8307084692

 • Contact Us

-The BIG question: What is speech therapy (ST) and how can it
+What is speech therapy (ST) and how can it help?

 Pediatric Speech Therapy

 Speech therapy is a treatment designed to help individuals improve their communication skills, including speech, language, and swallowing.
-For children, speech therapy can help with a variety of communication challenges, such as speech sound disorders, language delays, stuttering, and social communication difficulties.
+For children, speech therapy can address a variety of communication challenges, such as speech sound disorders, language delays, stuttering, and social communication difficulties.

 A healthcare provider may recommend speech therapy if there are:

-3) delayed communication skills that the child may benefit from an AAC device to facilitate communication of wants and needs
+3. Communication delays where the child may benefit from an AAC device to facilitate expressing wants and needs

-*Your child MAY or MAY NOT have a diagnosis and be recommended for services.
-We treat the child in front of us, not according to a label or a protocol.
+Your child may or may not have a formal diagnosis to be recommended for services.
+We treat the child in front of us, not according to a label or protocol.

 Your child may be recommended to receive ST if there are:

-• Delays in speech development such as struggling to pronounce words clearly or having difficulty forming sentences.
-Speech therapy can help them learn how to make sounds correctly and improve speech clarity
+• Delays in speech development, such as struggling to pronounce words clearly or having difficulty forming sentences.
+Speech therapy can help your child learn how to make sounds correctly and improve speech clarity.

-• Difficulties with overall language skills including trouble understanding or using language—whether in terms of vocabulary, sentence structure, or following directions—speech therapy can teach them how to use language more effectively in conversation and other contexts
+• Difficulties with overall language skills, including trouble understanding or using language—whether in vocabulary, sentence structure, or following directions.
+Speech therapy can teach your child how to use language more effectively in conversation and other contexts.

-• If your child struggles with social communication skills such as understanding body language, taking turns in conversation, or making eye contact
+• Challenges with social communication skills, such as understanding body language, taking turns in conversation, or making eye contact.

-• Difficulties with fluency/stuttering, such as your child stutters or has difficulty with the flow of speech
+• Difficulties with fluency or stuttering, such as stuttering or having trouble with the flow of speech.

-Speech therapy is tailored to your child's specific needs, and therapists often use play-based techniques, visual aids, and other engaging methods to make learning fun and effective.
+Speech therapy is tailored to your child's specific needs.
+Therapists often use play-based techniques, visual aids, and other engaging methods to make learning fun and effective.

 If you notice signs of delayed or unclear speech, difficulty following instructions, or trouble interacting with others, seeking speech therapy early can help your child catch up and develop essential communication skills.